DarshanKrishna-DK/DarshanKrishna-DK/README.md

 <h3 align="left">ABOUT ME</h4>

+- 👨🏻‍🎓 2024 graduate with a degree in Electronics and Computer Engineering from REVA University

-- 🔭 I’m currently a Data Quality Analyst intern at JLL Technologies
+- 💼 I’m currently a Data Quality Analyst intern at JLL Technologies

 - 💻 My primary focus is on Backend Development